Château Chasse-Spleen - Moulis-en-Médoc 2019

 Hachette

-"The Superstar of Moulis reveals itself with finesse and is ready for aging!"
+"The Superstar from Moulis reveals itself with finesse and is ready for the cellar!"

-"The Chasse-Spleen vineyard remains legendary, perched on the Grand-Poujeaux plateau with its Garonne gravel, where Cabernet Sauvignon dominates, giving the wines a distinct Médoc character.
-It is undoubtedly one of the most renowned wines of Moulis, often considered to be classified given the quality of its wines.
-These wines have a distinctive character, both fruity and spicy, but always retaining a fresh, liquorice finish."
-(Bettane & Desseauve) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+“The Chasse-Spleen vineyard remains a legend, perched on the Grand-Poujeaux plateau with its Garonne gravel soils, where Cabernet Sauvignon dominates, giving the wines a distinct Médoc character.
+It is undoubtedly one of Moulis’s most renowned estates, one that one often imagines would be classified given the quality of its wines.
+These wines have a distinctive character, both fruity and spicy, yet always retaining a licorice-like freshness on the finish.”
+(Bettane & Desseauve) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on the country and shipping method selected)

 Eye